NitroRCr/capacitor-stream-fetch/README.md

 Use cases: AI chat completion, SSE, and other uses that require streaming response and CORS.

-Support Capacitor v7.
+- Support Capacitor v7.

-Only support android.
+- Only support android.

+- Written in kotlin, so you need to configure kotlin for your project before using it.

 ## Install